javmart/zero-to-qed/docs/src/05_basics.md

 ## Empty

-The `Empty` type has no values at all, the dual of `Unit`.
-It represents logical impossibility and marks unreachable code branches.
+The `Empty` type has no values at all.
+Colloquially: you can write a function from `Empty` to anything because you will never have to actually produce an output, there are no inputs to handle.
+Category theorists call this the initial object (for any type \\(A\\), there exists exactly one function \\(\text{Empty} \to A\\)), but again, the jargon is optional. `Empty` represents logical impossibility and marks unreachable code branches.
 If you somehow obtain a value of type `Empty`, you can derive anything from it, a principle the medievals called *ex falso quodlibet*: from falsehood, anything follows.
-This is less a programming technique than a logical curiosity, but it does come up when you need to convince the compiler that a pattern match is exhaustive.

 ```lean
 {{#include ../../src/ZeroToQED/Basics.lean:empty}}
 ```

+> [!NOTE]
+> You do not need to fully understand `Unit`, `Empty`, or `Fin` to write Lean programs.
+Use them when they fit; ignore the theory until you need it.
+The [Proofs](./10_proving.md) and [Type Theory](./11_type_theory.md) articles explain the deeper connections, including the Curry-Howard correspondence that links these types to logic.

 ## Booleans